 What Is Solid Hardwood Flooring?

 Solid hardwood flooring is a specific type of hardwood flooring, with the other most common type being engineered hardwood flooring.
-There are also other types, like rigid hardwood flooring.
 Solid wood flooring is cut directly from logs of solid wood into lumber that will be turned into planks.
 The wood that is used to make solid hardwood flooring can come from the logs of different trees, like mahogany, pine, hickory, red oak, white oak, acacia, teak, tigerwood, gunstock oak and Brazilian cherry.

 The other most common type of hardwood flooring is engineered hardwood flooring.
 According to Flooring America, the biggest difference between solid hardwood flooring and engineered hardwood flooring is that solid hardwood flooring is a solid piece of wood with no layers or other materials in it and engineered hardwood flooring is "engineered" by constructing it with layers of hardwood along with plywood.